TyuioPi/TicketViewer/README.md

 **Design Assumptions**
 In this project, we assume that the ticket id entered are to be of natural numbers in our application for
 handling single ticket viewing via use of the API for querying tickets with an id

+**Design Improvements**
+* The menu method in the Menu class could have been further broken down into multiple smaller methods for readability
+* The attributes nextPage and previousPage in the Ticket class could have been extracted and stored possibly in
+the Menu class as tickets do not necessarily have a next page or previous page in this particular case